TUTI254/flask_hubspot_crm_integration/README.md

 Navigate to: `http://localhost:5001/apidocs/`

 ## Video Overview
-this is  a short recording illustrating the breakdown of task and the Project overview based on folder structure: https://www.loom.com/share/7092c195a37347df88c8e6cebf448b07
+this is  a short recording illustrating the breakdown of task and the Project overview based on folder structure: [Click Here !](https://www.tella.tv/video/hubspot-crm-integration-project-29h6)